ericoporto/ags-manual-wiki/Tumbleweed.md

 The second main aspect of the GUI are the extensions.
 You add an extension to a location (Hotspots, Objects etc.) by editing its description.

-For example, let’s take an object.
+For example, let's take an object.
 In the sample room, the object is called `oCup` and the description is simply "Cup".
 When move the cursor over this cup and no extension is defined, the default action will be "look at".
 Also the corresponding verb button in the gui starts to highlight.